Puxada de Rede

-Puxada de rede (lit. "fishing net pulling") is a Brazilian folkloric theatrical play, seen in many capoeira performances.
-It is based on a traditional Brazilian legend.
+Puxada de rede (lit. "fishing net pulling") is an Afro-Brazilian folkloric dance or play often associated with capoeira performances that mimics the pulling of a fishing net.
+A traditional folk dance originating in coastal communities in Bahia, it emerged in dance performance in the 1960s.

+Ethnomusicologist Emília Biancardi, with her dance group Viva Bahia, the first group of its type, translated it and other traditional dances from the oral tradition to the stage after learning them from Manuel dos Reis Machado, Vicente Ferreira Pastinha and others in and around Salvador.

+Mestre Canjiquinha claimed to be the first to incorporate the dance into a "folkloric suite" alongside capoeira, maculelê and samba de roda.
+It has a repertoire of songs about fishing, the sea, and worship of Iemanja, who often appears in the dance.
+It is widely taught in capoeira schools.

 Plot

-A fisherman goes out to fish at night on a jangada, a handmade seaworthy sailing raft used by fishermen of north-eastern Brazil.
+A fisherman goes out to fish at night on a jangada, a handmade sailing raft used by fishermen of north-eastern Brazil.
 His wife has a presentiment of something wrong and tries to stop him from going fishing that night.
 He goes anyway, leaving his wife crying and his kids scared.
 His wife waits the whole night for him on the beach, and around 5:00am, the usual arrival time, she sees the jangada.
-The fishermen have a very sad expression and some are even crying, but she does not see her husband.
-The fishermen tell her that her husband has fallen off the jangada by accident.
+The fishermen look very sad, and some are crying, but she does not see her husband.
+The fishermen tell her that her husband fell off the jangada.
 As they start to withdraw the net, they find his body amongst the fish.
-His friends carry his body on their arms, in a traditional funeral ritual on the beach.

-The fishermen composed a dance in his memory and called it "puxada de rede". it has two rhythms.
+His friends carry his body in a traditional funeral ritual on the beach.
+The fishermen composed a dance in his memory and called it "puxada de rede"; it has two rhythms.